7 Foods For Beautiful Skin

-Note: it’s always recommended to choose wild salmon whenever possible, as farmed salmon may contain high levels of antibiotics, pesticides and other toxic chemicals such as PCBs.
+Note: it’s always recommended to choose wild salmon whenever possible, as farmed salmon may contain lower amounts of fatty acids.

 3. Dark Leafy Greens

-Dark leafy greens such as spinach, Swiss chard and arugula contain plenty of phytonutrients, which act as antioxidants to prevent premature aging.
+Dark leafy greens such as spinach, Swiss chard and arugula contain plenty of phytonutrients.

-Dark leafy greens also contain a nutrient called chlorophyll, which is the pigment that gives plant based foods their green color.
-Chlorophyll is known as a powerful cleansing nutrient, as it supports liver health by removing toxins and impurities from your blood.
+Dark leafy greens also contain a nutrient called chlorophyll, which is the pigment that gives plant-based foods their green color.
+Chlorophyll is known as a powerful nutrient, as it supports liver function.

 Blending dark leafy greens into your smoothies is one of the easiest ways to increase the antioxidants in your diet, but you can also add greens to your favorite smoothies, juices, soups and healthy dessert recipes.